 If the payment is not successful, the submission remains Incomplete.

 Therefore, IPN is crucial for your payment forms to work smoothly.

-Under a form's submissions page, an Incomplete Payments button will appear in the toolbar if you have submissions that were not paid for, or whose corresponding IPN was not received by JotForm (hence the failure to be marked as completed).
+Under the submissions page, an INCOMPLETE PAYMENTS button will appear in the toolbar if you have submissions that were not paid for, or whose corresponding IPN was not received by JotForm (hence the failure to be marked as completed).
 This button will bring up the list of the submissions with incomplete payments.

-Clicking the 'complete submission' button on the list of incomplete payment submissions will NOT process payments.
-It will simply trigger the post-submission actions and dump the data to the submissions list, as if it was paid for (but not really).
+NOTE: Clicking the COMPLETE SUBMISSION button on the list of incomplete payment submissions will NOT process payments.
+It will simply trigger the post-submission actions and dump the data to the submissions list as if it was paid for (but not really).

 Luckily, Paypal keeps a history of IPN messages sent/not sent by their server.

 Under the IPN Settings page, there is a link that says IPN History page.
 On that page, you can find the IPN messages that were not sent — its status should be Disabled.

 Select the unsent IPNs then click Resend Selected.
 Doing so will allow JotForm to process the Incomplete Payments on our side (with valid payments) and finally mark them as completed.